IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 - 10% more stars for “star rain”
 - Upon casting spell x also cast spell y (specific spells will be determined during balancing)
 - Spell x explodes on impact with enemy (for directional skills only, means damage is applied to all enemies in an AOE)
-- Plus 10 attack for all spells of one element (this way supportive spells can also deal damage)
+- Plus 10 attack for all spells of one magic type (this way supportive spells can also deal damage)
 - 50% longer duration for skills that remain on field (“summon sun” and/or “black hole”)
 - Plus 20 attack for skill in slot 1/2/3